What to Do After a Car Accident in Sacramento: 10 Steps to Take

 Evidence is critical for a strong legal case.
 You can collect proofs like photographs of the site and other involved vehicles.
 Use your phone to take extensive photos and videos of:

-• Vehicle damage from multiple angles
+• Vehicle damage on all vehicles from multiple angles

-• Road conditions and traffic signals
+• Road conditions, surface type, and any relevant signage or traffic signals

-• License plates
+• License plates of all vehicles involved

-• Visible injuries
+• Visible injuries to yourself or passengers

 Step 6: Get witness information